 I’m sure we’ve all seen them, a landing page that takes 20 mins to scroll down to the bottom.

-Filled with tons of information, usually telling a story of someone’s life that used their product.
+Filled with tons of information and usually telling a story about someone’s life that used their product.

 These pages have been around for as long as I can remember; that’s because they work.

 Now there are a few variants on this type of landing page such as using a sales video as opposed to to text.